Destination: Thailand

 Book: Currency by Zoe Zolbrod (NEW May, 2010)

 Once again life overtakes art.
-On the day after the new novel, Currency by Zoe Zolbrod is released, Bangkok is burning.
+On the day after the new novel, Currency by Zoe Zolbrod is released, Bangkok was burning.
 I finished reading my advanced review copy the day after the release date, and then settled in to watch these horrendous images on the computer.

 For a while, it will be necessary to work hard to push down those images of Bangkok burning as you read about the gentler side of Thai culture in Zolbrods terrific new cultural travel book.
 But the gentleness changes as the character play a dangerous game.
 As a first novel, this book truly is amazing.
 The author gets under the skin of both the main characters–a backpacking American girl who has maxed out her credit cards, and a handsome Thai man who has learned to make a living off farang girls.